ePDF and ePUB available Open Access under CC-BY-NC licence.

 David Beel is Senior Lecturer in Political Economy at Manchester Metropolitan University where he is part of the Future Economies Research Cluster.

-Martin Jones is Deputy Vice-Chancellor at Staffordshire University and a founding Co-Director of the Wales Institute of Social & Economic Research & Data (WISERD).
+Martin Jones is Professor of Human Geography and Deputy Vice-Chancellor at Staffordshire University and a founding Co-Director of the Wales Institute of Social and Economic Research and Data (WISERD).

-Ian Rees Jones is Professor of Sociological Research at Cardiff University and Director of the ESRC Funded Wales Institute of Social & Economic Research & Data (WISERD) Centre.
+Ian Rees Jones is Professor of Sociological Research at Cardiff University and Director of the WISERD ESRC Civil Society Research Centre.

 Metro governance dynamics